Mrmaxmeier/BombSquad-Community-Mod-Manager/README.md

 -------------
 Want to contribute?
 Great!

-1. Fork it.
+1. Fork it
-2. Create a new file in the mods folder.
+2. Create a new file in the mods folder
-3. Add a json file with additional infos. (optional)
+3. Add a json file with additional infos (optional)
 5. Open a Pull Request
 6. Wait